alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 ## 4.4 Resolutions

 The CoC committee will seek to agree on a resolution by consensus of all members investigating the report in question.
-If the committee cannot reach consensus and deadlocks for over a week, Martin O'Reilly, as lead investigator of the Data Safe Haven project project, will break the tie.
+If the committee cannot reach consensus and deadlocks for over a week, Martin O'Reilly, as lead investigator of the Data Safe Haven project, will break the tie.
 If Martin O'Reilly is unable to take part in the discussion due to a conflict of interest, [INSERT EXTERNAL CONTACT], as an external member of the CoC committee, will make the decision.

 Possible responses may include: